Enough: George Floyd's biracial cousin finds her place in the fight for racial justice

 She watched as his body turned listless then lifeless.

-She hopped in the shower, and for the first time since his killing, Shayla sobbed.
+She hopped in the shower, and for the first time since Floyd's killing, Shayla sobbed.

 Chapter seven: Broken Souls